|Source: Ullathynel on Tumblr|

 You touch something and reinforce it with plates, bolts, spikes, bands and bars of iron.
 This is like a Heal spell for inanimate objects, restoring [sum] HP to building and vehicles and other solid objects.
 You may also cast this on a weapon or a suit of metal armor, giving it +[dice] to all damage rolls or +[dice] AC but making it heavier by [dice]+1 inventory slots.

-R: touch T: a cannonball weighing at least [dice]*20 pounds D: a few seconds
+R: touch T: a cannonball weighing at least [dice]*20 pounds D: instant

 You touch valid cannonball and it flings itself up to [dice]*100 feet away.
 This is as effective as a combined Magic Missile and Fireball; first dealing [sum] damage to a target within range and then dealing [sum] damage to everyone within thirty feet who fails a save.
 Twenty pounds of cannonball occupies six slots of inventory.